OceanDataTools/openvdm_portoffice/INSTALL.md

 sudo service apache2 reload
 ```

-At this point OpenVDMv2 - Port Office should be installed and awaiting incoming data.
+At this point OpenVDM - Port Office should be installed and awaiting incoming data.
-Goto to the URL for OpenVDMv2 - Port Office as defined earlier.
+Goto to the URL for OpenVDM - Port Office as defined earlier.
 The default username/password are: admin/demo.

 It is recommended to change the password as soon as possible.